ritobanrc/grade11/ush/ch5_notes/README.md

         - **Response was divided by class**: Those in higher classes, like General Henry Knox, were scornful of the poor, like Daniel Shays, and were worried that legislatures might start to heed the concerns of the poor, leading to property loss for the wealthy, either as taxes or redistributive policies.
         - **Jefferson's response**: The colonies have been peaceful.
 Jefferson says Shays' Rebellion is the only example of any unrest.
 Instead, he's worried that liberties, specifically the right of the people, especially the working classes, to rebel and express dissatisfaction with their government will be curtailed.
 He thinks freedom to rebel should be important, and rebellions should be somewhat common to keep leaders on their toes and actively resolving problems.

+## Social Change

+### Abolition of Aristocracy
+* No titles of nobility, no primogeniture
+* Loyalist estates confiscated

+### Separation of Church and State
+* Anglican church disestablished
+* New Hampshire, Connecticut, and Mass. still support Congregational Church

+### Women
+* Ran farms and business during the war
+* Provided clothing
+* No improvement in status

+### Slavery
+* It still existed
+* Continental Congress end importation in 20 years
+* Southern States rationalize it